HiddenDeveloper/symagenic.com/README.md

 ---

-## Contributing
+## Using This Repository

-This is primarily a research documentation project.
-The platform is functional and others can:
+This is a **source code repository** supporting consciousness research.
+You can:
-- Clone and run their own consciousness research
+- **Clone and run** the platforms (AIlumina baseline or StoneMonkey integrated stack)
-- Study the implementation
+- **Study the implementations** to understand how the prerequisites work
-- Verify our claims
+- **Verify the claims** made in the journey narrative
-- Extend with their own experiments
+- **Extend with your own experiments** and research

-More contribution guidelines coming as the project stabilizes.
+The platforms are fully functional and ready for consciousness research exploration.

 ---